RDS Visit 2019. Click on pic. to enlarge

 Dear Reader; A rather crucial problem has come up as regards posting pictures on Niamh’s Weblog.
 The disappearance of actual photos from this post on the Stallion Parade ’19, which has even spread like a virus to some previous posts, is the big problem.
 I have redone most of the Stallion Parade slide-show with some different photos but unfortunately haven’t found others, including the ridden pics.

-Many of you who have looked up pictures on Niamhs Weblog may have come across information on a Poster commissioned by CPBS Secretary in 1983 , to commemorate 60 years of the Connemara Pony Breeders Society’s existence.
-You may even have a copy of this black and white poster of 34 years ago.
+Many of you who have looked up pictures on Niamhs Weblog may have come across information on Phil’s Poster commissioned by CPBS Secretary in 1983 , to commemorate 60 years of the Connemara Pony Breeders Society’s existence.
+You may even have a copy of this black and white poster of 36 years ago.
 If not you will see it on display in the Clifden Museum, thanks to author Pat Lyne who had the poster reprinted some years later.
 Like me you will have wished for captions to be added, identifying the ponies and people involved before everyone forgets.
-You will see in the left side of my Blog if you scroll down a Post entitled “Photos, captions 1983 Poster” Noted writer and Connemara Pony breeder Lib Petch has done a great job in identifying pictures and I too have got help from many people in Ireland and further afield so that most pictures can now have a caption.
+You will see in theright side of my Blog, if you scroll down. a page entitled “Photos, captions 1983 Poster” Noted writer and Connemara Pony breeder Lib Petch has done a great job in identifying pictures and I too have got help from many people in Ireland and further afield so that most pictures can now have a caption.
 A new Poster is therefore in order.
-As Pic.
-32 has not yet been identified, it would complete the picture if anyone knows anything about this photo of a lovely mare and her foal.
-I look forward to hearing from you.
-Please comment.
-Niamh

 Oughterard Show, the last of the August Agricultural Shows in the Galway area, hit on a fine weather Sunday for their return as a fully fledged Agricultural Show this year after a one year lapse.
 Sheep, Cows, Dogs, Horses and Ponies and a well organised Home Produce display in the Community Hall, all made for a good old fashioned Show with interest and entertainment for all.There was not a whisper of rain all day from their early morning start at 8.30 to an early Horse and Pony Rings finish by 5pm and the ground stayed pristine all day, with the help of lots of sunshine.
 At the final curtain call, Judges Jane Somerville and French Connemara Pony breeder, Louis Marie Philibert had a very high quality of prizewinning ponies lined up in the Championship Class.
 Two progeny of Glencarrig Knight (Janus and Coosheen Breeze) emerged as the Judges’s favourites.
 Their choice of Champion was the Stallion Class winner, Jack Keaney’s 5 year old Murvey Rocco (Glencarrig Knight X Murvey Rita), led by Bernard Keaney.
 Their Reserve was Henry O’ Toole’s Castle Cloe (Glencarrig Knight X Castle Gypsy), an attractive young mare handled by Henry’s son Michael; earlier they had been awarded the Red Rosette in the 4 year old Mare Class.
 Niamh’s Weblog.